Make the ultimate defensive play

 Our partners

-The cancer-related data on this website is sourced from trusted organizations such as the Centers for Disease Control and Prevention, American Cancer Society, and USPSTF, provided for informational purposes only and not as medical advice.
-AstraZeneca is responsible for the accuracy of cancer-related data attributed to their research.
-None of the data presented is associated with Hockey Fights Cancer, NHL, or NHLPA.
-While efforts are made for accuracy, users should consult healthcare professionals for personalized advice.
+The cancer-related data on this website is provided for informational purposes only and does not constitute medical advice.
+None of the data presented is from Hockey Fights Cancer, NHL, or NHLPA.
+You should consult your healthcare professionals for personalized advice, including with respect to screening and treatment decisions.

 NHL, the NHL Shield and the word mark and image of the Stanley Cup are registered trademarks and Hockey Fights Cancer name and logo and NHL Hat Trick Challenge name and logo are trademarks of the National Hockey League. © NHL 2024.
 All Rights Reserved.
 NHLPA and the NHLPA logo are registered trademarks of the National Hockey League Players’ Association. © NHLPA.
 All Rights Reserved.